swcarpentry/r-novice-inflammation/README.md

 nicely explained in the chapter [Contributing to a Project][pro-git] in Pro Git by Scott Chacon.

-General instructions for making contributions are summarised in [CONTRIBUTING.md](https://github.com/swcarpentry/r-novice-inflammation/blob/gh-pages/CONTRIBUTING.md).
+General instructions for making contributions are summarized in [CONTRIBUTING.md](https://github.com/swcarpentry/r-novice-inflammation/blob/gh-pages/CONTRIBUTING.md).
 When editing topic pages for R lessons, you should change the source R Markdown file (*.Rmd).
 Only changes to R markdown files and other supporting files (e.g. data files) should be committed to Git.

 To view how the changes will look, when viewed in a web browser, you can render the html pages by running `make preview` from the base of the repository.
 Generating the html file(s) is required for viewing the [online version of the lessons][online] (you can learn more about the design of the build process [here][design]).
 Building the rendered page with the Makefile requires installing some dependencies first.
 In addition to the dependencies listed in the [lesson template documentation][dependencies], you also need to install the R package [knitr][].

 Once you've made your edits and rendered the corresponding html files, you need to add, commit, and push just the source R Markdown file(s)